-The unemployment issue emerged in early 2000, since then the issue of unemployment has always been a major challenge for the Government.
+The unemployment issue emerged in early 2000 and the issue of unemployment has been a challenge for the Government.
 As per the Labour Force Survey 2014, the national unemployment rate is estimated at 2.6 percent, which is low compared to South Asian countries.
 However, the youth unemployment rate of 9.4 percent is a concern to the Government.
 The unemployment among youth is more prevalent in female, in urban areas with certain level of education

-The Unemployed Youth Perception Survey 2014 reported that 57.4 percent of the surveyed unemployed youth were seeking work for more than a year.
-It also stated that over 60 percent of the unemployed university graduates had completed their education related to finance and information technology.
+As per the Unemployed Youth Perception Survey 2014, 41 percent of classes XII and below jobseekers were unemployed for more than a year.
 The unemployment issue has risen mainly due to job seekers' aspiration for desk jobs and preference in the public sector, where jobs are almost saturated.
-On the other hand the country has around 45,000 expatriate workers in the country as of December 2014 as per the Labour Net System.